commit-live-students/fsdse-git-github-pulling-example/README.md

-# This repository will used by instructor to demo the pull feature of git and github
+# This repository will used by instructor to demo the pull feature of Git and Github